influxdata/docs-v2/content/influxdb/v2/install/_index.md

 ### Install and setup InfluxDB in a container

-The following guide uses [Docker CLI commands](https://docs.docker.com/reference/cli/docker/) to set Docker and InfluxDB options, but you can also use Dockerfiles and Docker compose.
+The following guide uses [Docker CLI commands](https://docs.docker.com/reference/cli/docker/) to set Docker and InfluxDB options, but you can also use Dockerfiles and Docker Compose.

 1. Follow instructions to install Docker for your system.
 2. Create a Docker container from the [`influxdb` Dockerhub image](https://hub.docker.com/_/influxdb)--for example, in your terminal, enter the `docker run influxdb:{{< latest-patch >}}` command with command line flags for initial setup options and file system mounts.